lllyasviel/sd-forge-layerdiffuse/README.md

 ![image](https://github.com/layerdiffusion/sd-forge-layerdiffuse/assets/161511761/cb7c7c82-d03d-460c-a634-39d6d5248510)

 (Note that the second image is a visualization that will have color differences.
-To get perfectly same fg/bg, you can blend the real bf and bf with any other software, or wait us to provide a simple UI for simple blending of some png elements.)
+To get perfectly same fg/bg, you can blend the real bg and fg with any other software, or wait us to provide a simple UI for simple blending of some png elements.)

 ![image](https://github.com/layerdiffusion/sd-forge-layerdiffuse/assets/161511761/8bf5d6bd-fcd5-41d6-b0fc-2f6f0e58cbb7)